UTEP vs. Old Dominion NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Old Dominion and its opponents have combined to score more than 49.5 points in all four games this season.
+- Old Dominion has combined with its opponents to score more than 50 points in all four games this season.

-- The combined points per game average of the two teams, 52.3, is 2.8 points above Saturday's over/under.
+- The combined points per game average of the two teams, 52.3, is 2.3 points greater than Saturday's over/under.

-- The 56.8 points per game these two squads have allowed to opponents this season are 7.3 more than the 49.5 over/under in this contest.
+- The 56.8 points per game these two squads have allowed their opponents to score this season are 6.8 more than the 50 total in this contest.

 UTEP Stats and Trends

-- UTEP has two wins against the spread in four games this year.
+- Thus far this year UTEP has two wins against the spread.

-- This season, the Miners won ATS in their only game as a favorite of 4 points or more.
+- The Miners have been favored by 5.5 points or more once this season and covered the spread.

 - UTEP's games this year have hit the over on one of three set point totals (33.3%).

-- In games that UTEP amasses more than 315.0 yards, the team is 2-1 against the spread and 3-1 overall.
+- In games that UTEP churns out over 315.0 yards, the team is 2-1 against the spread and 3-1 overall.

 - The Miners have turned the ball over 10 times this season, seven more turnovers than the Monarchs have forced (3).